 Students may enroll in completely online degree programs or choose hybrid learning, which means they take classes partly online and partly in person.
 The latter is more likely to be set on a course schedule that resembles a traditional degree program and runs in a semester format.
-Distance learning programs offered in a hybrid format are common with fields of study that require hands-on training, such as technical disciplines, engineering, allied health or counseling.
-There are also programs, such as those in teacher education, that have fully-online coursework, but require students to complete internships or practicums.
+Distance learning programs offered in a hybrid format are common with fields of study that require hands-on training, such as:

 Students are highly encouraged to interact with their peers and instructor.
 Sometimes there are scheduled chats or live-streaming classroom sessions, but messages are often sent asynchronously with no more than a minimal level of participation required.
 Some instructors may open a discussion topic and expect distance learners to complete original posts and reply to classmates during the week or another specified time frame.
 Common communication methods used in online classes include the following:

 - Message boards

 - Video or audio conferencing